Al-Shaddadah

-Al-Shaddadah or al-Shaddadi (ٱلشَّدَّادَة \ ٱلشَّدَّادِي, Kurdish: Şeddadê) is a town in southern al-Hasakah Governorate, northeastern Syria.
+Al-Shaddadah or al-Shaddadi (ٱلشَّدَّادَة \ ٱلشَّدَّادِي; Şeddadê) is a town in southern al-Hasakah Governorate, northeastern Syria.
 The town is the administrative center of the al-Shaddadah Subdistrict, which consists of 16 municipalities.
 At the 2004 census, al-Shaddadah had a population of 15,806.

 Name and geography

-The town's name might be derived from "Shadadu"; a governor of the district of "Suru" mentioned in the annals of the Assyria king Assurnasirpal II.
+The town's name might be derived from "Shadadu"; a governor of the district of "Suru" mentioned in the annals of the Assyrian king Assurnasirpal II.
 The town is situated off the western bank of the Khabur River.
 Nearby localities include al-Sabaa wa Arbain to the west.

-Civil war
+Syrian civil war

+Early developments

-In the course of the Syrian civil war, the city was attacked by the rebel forces in the February 2013 Battle of Shaddadi and was captured three days later.
-According to the Syrian Observatory for Human Rights, over 100 Syrian Army soldiers and 40 al-Nusra fighters were killed, as well as dozens of petroleum workers.
+In the course of the Syrian civil war, the town was attacked by jihadist rebel forces of the al-Nusra Front in the Battle of Shaddadi (2013) and was captured three days later.
+According to the Syrian Observatory for Human Rights (SOHR), over 100 pro-Assad fighters and 40 al-Nusra fighters were killed, as well as dozens of petroleum workers, as a result of the battle.

+Capture and control by the Islamic State

-The city was later attacked and captured by the Islamic State in July 2013 which took over the city after ousting the rebels and it remained one of the last IS strongholds in the province.
+The town was later attacked and captured by the Islamic State (ISIS) in July 2013.
+Al-Shaddadah remained one of the last ISIS strongholds in the province over the next years.

+The town gained notoriety for its use as a slave market where Yazidi girls captured in the Sinjar region in August 2014 were sold as sex slaves.
+The New York Times also reported an incident in al-Shaddadah in which a Saudi ISIS fighter raped a 12-year-old Yazidi girl.